schulter/EMOGI/README.md

-# Pan-Cancer Analysis with Multi-Omics Data using Graph Convolutional Networks
+# EMOGI: Explainable Multi-Omics Graph Integration
-This project aims at identifying new pan-cancer marker genes that using different kinds of -omics data in combination with protein-protein interactions.
+This project predicts cancer genes based on multi-omics feature vectors and protein-protein interactions.
+Each gene is a data point/node and semi-supervised graph convolutional networks are used for classifying cancer genes.

 ## Installation
 Requires the following python packages: